sr-murthy/continuedfractions/docs/sources/getting-started.rst

 ``continuedfractions.continuedfraction``
 ----------------------------------------

-This is a library containing a single main class:
+This is a library containing a single main class that implements (finite, simple) continued fractions.

 - :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` - a subclass of :py:class:`fractions.Fraction`, designed to represent (finite, simple) continued fractions as Python objects, which are fully operable as rational numbers.